 - 1. Athletes shall conform to the school, Des Plaines Valley Conference (DPVC) and Illinois Elementary School Association (IESA) Eligibility Rules, including all medical and academic requirements. - 2.
 Athletes shall conform to the behavioral norms of the school and act in a responsible manner with regards to the rules and regulations established in the New Lenox School District 122 Student Hand Book. - 3.
 Athletes shall, at all times, conduct themselves in a manner that exhibits sound moral character and exemplifies good sportsmanship.
 Such behavior shall consider the safety and wellbeing of team members, opponents, officials, spectators and the community in general. - 4.
 Athletes shall be held responsible and accountable for all equipment associated with the functioning of the team.
-Specifically, this includes uniforms, sweat suits and equipment related to the performance of their particular event.
-A student may modify their team uniform for the purposes of modesty in clothing or attire that is in accordance with the requirements of their religion, cultural values, or modesty preferences.
-A student is not required to receive prior approval of the school board for such modification. - 5.
-Athletes shall always conduct themselves with an attitude that is positively stated, exhibits pride and is representative of the New Lenox School District 122 community in general.

-- 6. Athletes shall discuss any concerns or problems with the coach.
+Specifically, this includes uniforms, sweat suits and equipment related to the performance of their particular event. - 5.
+Athletes shall always conduct themselves with an attitude that is positively stated, exhibits pride and is representative of the New Lenox School District 122 community in general. - 6.
+Athletes shall discuss any concerns or problems with the coach.
 If a concern remains, the athlete, coach and parent will schedule a meeting.
 Coaches will not be available to meet with parents or athletes immediately after a game/match/meet. - 7.
 Athletes from New Lenox School District 122 will WIN WITH CHARACTER, AND LOSE WITH DIGNITY.